lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ## Security First

-There has been [plenty said](https://www.rdegges.com/2018/please-stop-using-local-storage/) about Single Page Applications and [security](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Local_Storage) recently and it's forced a lot of very good developers to ask whether they're doing the responsible thing in teaching people to use local storage for access tokens.
+There has been [plenty said](https://www.rdegges.com/2018/please-stop-using-local-storage/) about Single Page Applications and [security](https://www.owasp.org/index.php/HTML5_Security_Cheat_Sheet#Local_Storage) recently and it's forced a lot of difficult questions about the use local storage for access tokens.

-So in this article we'll be ensuring we only store non-sensitive information in local storage, because local storage still has a place and it's extremely useful.
+So until that is all straightened out, this article will only store non-sensitive information in local storage, because local storage still has a place and it's extremely useful.

 ## Pre-requisites